sanzidaanee/hackbio-biocoding-internship/Stage2/Report/transcriptomics.md

 # Gene Function

 The selected upregulated and downregulated genes based on the cut-off values of log fold change and p-value, are annotated from the GeneCards database to identify their functions [2].

-# Gene Function

-The selected upregulated and downregulated genes based on the cut-off values of log fold change and p-value, are annotated from the GeneCards database to identify their functions.

 ## Upregulated gene